muzairkhattak/muzairkhattak.github.io/_news/announcement_17.md

 related_posts: false
 ---

-Our ICCV'23 work [PromptSRC](https://muzairkhattak.github.io/PromptSRC/) has been presented as an oral paper at [WECIA workshop on Emotionally and Culturally Intelligent AI](https://iccv23-wecia.github.io/), held in conjunction with ICCV'23!
+Our ICCV'23 work [PromptSRC](https://muzairkhattak.github.io/PromptSRC/) has been selected as an oral paper at [WECIA workshop](https://iccv23-wecia.github.io/), held in conjunction with ICCV'23!
 Congratulations to all co-authors!